natlandryjr/fedcomply-app/README.md

 ## 🛡️ Overview

-FedComply-App is a next-generation cybersecurity compliance platform designed for federal, state, and local government agencies.
+FedComply.App is a next-generation cybersecurity compliance platform designed for federal, state, and local government agencies.
 Built with modern React frontend and robust PHP backend, it provides comprehensive compliance management for NIST 800-171, CMMC, and other cybersecurity frameworks.

 ## 🚀 Key Features